-If you have a chalk board, write the sentence on the board instead of using the word strips.
-Write the sentence without any breaks.
-The breaks below are for your convenience to show the phrases to be erased as you memorize.
+• If you have a chalk board, write the sentence on the board instead of using the word strips.
+Write the sentence without any breaks, but use the breaks below to show phrases to be erased.

 YOU HAVE / A RIGHT / TO BE ACCEPTED / EVERYWHERE / AS A PERSON / BEFORE / THE LAW